jogiesp/victron-load-monitor/README.md

 - Filter out short-term spikes or zero-values to improve accuracy
 - Manual adjustment of daily consumption
 - Backup & restore functionality for safe data storage
-- Works with small load points, sensitive to minor fluctuations
+- Also functions at low load values., sensitive to minor fluctuations

 ### Installation
 1. Open ioBroker Admin in your browser.